- Best College Acceptance Gifts for the Class of 2021

 What About My Essay/Writing Score?

 Note that in the above example we have not mentioned the student’s ACT Writing score, which on the ACT is synonymous with a test taker’s essay score.
 This is because a student’s Writing (essay) score does not affect his or her composite score in any way.
-Similarly, on the SAT, a student’s Essay score does not affect his or her composite SAT score in any way.
-Yet, just because your essays don’t get factored into your composite scores does not mean that they are unimportant.

 The ACT has two readers review your essays, and each reader gives your essay a score between 1 and 6 for four distinct domains: Ideas and Analysis, Development and Support, Organization, and Language Use and Conventions.
 Thus, your Writing (essay) score on the ACT is the average of these scores.
 The full ACT essay-scoring rubric is available here.